 When the week was reborn, I found real solace again in my old masks of Discipline and Routine.

-I pressed on even hard then before with the diligence of a drill sergeant, climbing word after word, dimming the glare of distraction, curbing indulgent
+I pressed on even hard then before with the diligence of a drill sergeant, climbing word after word, dimming the glare of distraction, curbing indulgent thought.

 Perhaps too much so.

 This self-domination affords me much.
 But no time to waver means no room to breathe.